elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-process-for-simplifying-square-roots-cube-roots-and-higher-order-roots.md

 url: /learn/mathematics/questions/what-is-the-process-for-simplifying-square-roots-cube-roots-and-higher-order-roots
 score: -1.0
 related_article1:
+    id: 168298
+    title: >-
+        How do you calculate the degree of a polynomial, and why is it important?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-do-you-calculate-the-degree-of-a-polynomial-and-why-is-it-important
+related_article2:
     id: 168299
+    title: >-
-    title: What are the characteristics of prime numbers, and how can they be identified?
+        What are the characteristics of prime numbers, and how can they be identified?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-characteristics-of-prime-numbers-and-how-can-they-be-identified
-related_article2:
-    id: 168303
-    title: Explain the rules for adding and subtracting exponents and provide an example of each.
-    subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-rules-for-adding-and-subtracting-exponents-and-provide-an-example-of-each
 related_article3:
-    id: 168298
+    id: 168308
-    title: How do you calculate the degree of a polynomial, and why is it important?
+    title: >-
+        Describe the techniques for rationalizing denominators in expressions with radicals.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-calculate-the-degree-of-a-polynomial-and-why-is-it-important
+    url: /learn/mathematics/questions/describe-the-techniques-for-rationalizing-denominators-in-expressions-with-radicals
 related_article4:
-    id: 168301
+    id: 168308
-    title: How do you simplify algebraic expressions using the distributive property?
+    title: >-
+        Describe the techniques for rationalizing denominators in expressions with radicals.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-simplify-algebraic-expressions-using-the-distributive-property
+    url: /learn/mathematics/questions/describe-the-techniques-for-rationalizing-denominators-in-expressions-with-radicals
 related_article5:
-    id: 168301
+    id: 168304
+    title: >-
-    title: How do you simplify algebraic expressions using the distributive property?
+        How do you apply the rules for multiplying and dividing exponents to simplify expressions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-simplify-algebraic-expressions-using-the-distributive-property
+    url: /learn/mathematics/questions/how-do-you-apply-the-rules-for-multiplying-and-dividing-exponents-to-simplify-expressions
 ---

 &nbsp;